 As the consumer desktop FDM 3D printer market undergoes the ‘print speed race,’ Sovol was one of the first manufacturers to offer Klipper firmware-enabled technology on budget 3D printers.

-The feature-packed large build volume Sovol SV07 Plus was recently released.
-Klipper firmware enables fast speeds and stable quality, and together with the user-friendly interface, it contributes towards an overall positive experience, and it will be hard to go back.
+The feature-packed, large build volume Sovol SV07 Plus was recently released.
+Klipper firmware enables fast speeds and stable quality, and together with the user-friendly interface, it contributes to an overall positive experience.
+It will be hard to go back.
 On top of that, the machine comes with a competitive price tag.
-Read full Sovol SV07 Plus review by Max Funkner

 Read more:

-Into this $600-1500 price category fall all other FDM 3D printers that are easily the best 3D printers available on the consumer market.
+All other FDM 3D printers, which are easily the best 3D printers available on the consumer market, fall into this $600- $1500 price category.
 Such machines are usually packed with the latest and often innovative features but are still not too expensive.

 Bambu Lab P1S Combo